mongodb/specifications/source/change-streams/change-streams.rst

      * @note this is an aggregation command option
      */
     comment: Optional<any>

+    /**
+     * Enables the server to send the 'expanded' list of change stream events.
+     * The list of additional events included with this flag set are
+     * - createIndexes
+     * - dropIndexes
+     * - modify
+     * - create
+     * - shardCollection
+     * - reshardCollection
+     * - refineCollectionShardKey
+     *
+     * This flag is available in server versions greater than 6.0.0. `reshardCollection` and
+     * `refineCollectionShardKey` events are not available until server version 6.1.0.
+     *
+     * @note this is an option of the change stream pipeline stage */
+    showExpandedEvents: Optional<Boolean>
   }

 **NOTE:** The set of ``ChangeStreamOptions`` may grow over time.